pavopax/mit-brigham-hackathon/README.md

 ## Deriving value from medical records
-A project for the MIT-Brigham and Women's Hospital Hackathon
+A project for the MIT/Brigham and Women's Hospital Hackathon

 Quick Start
 ===============================================================================
+This project contains programs to simulate a medical dataset.

-generate a dataset with `/programs/1-simulate.R`
+Generate a dataset with `/programs/1-simulate.R`

 **input:**
-* dataset of patient IDs in `/data/pats.csv`
+* dataset of patient IDs from `/data/pats.csv`

 **output:**
-* `/data/dset.csv` [or .rds]
+* `/data/dset.csv` [or `.rds`]

+Documentation is in `/docs`

 Contents
 ===============================================================================